 The problem of accidentally enabling it

 The problem is that it's very easy to brush that button to enable it.
-Granted, one can still use the touchpad for mouse movements, and to turn it off, again you just have to long-press the button.
+Granted, to turn it off, you just have to long-press the button.
 But it gets annoying if you find it happening often.

-There doesn't seem any feature built-in to the hardware or any Asus software to disable the feature (or to reverse the button so that a long-press would enable it, and a short-press would disable it)
+The annoyance is that there doesn't seem any feature built-in to the hardware or any Asus software to disable the feature.

-As I searched the web (and the Asus site) for any explanation of how to do that, I found many suggestions (see below.)
-But none (I could find proposed what I found to work.
+As I searched the web (and the Asus site) for any explanation of how to permanently disable it, I found various suggestions (see below.)
+But none worked well for me, or didn't work permanently.

 Of course, anytime you manipulate any system features you are taking a risk.
-I am simply sharing what worked for me.
+I am simply sharing what had worked at first for me.
 I cannot accept any responsibility for your taking the following actions

 - In the searchbox on the TaskBar, type device manager, and then select it from the Windows menu